Overview of ONOFRE-4

 In concrete terms, the project starts from the assumption that to fully exploit the potential of connected mobility in general, it is essential to

-robust and reliable communication infrastructures, both wired and wireless,
+have robust and reliable communication infrastructures, both wired and wireless, equipped with computing resources, and supported by

 effective orchestration procedures.
-It also highlights the importance of considering
+It also highlights the importance of considering multi-operator and even multi-stakeholder scenarios.
+As

 vehicles move across different geographical regions, networks managed by different operators and their associated computing resources